NatarajkumarGasi/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-01-Install-CLIs/README.md

 - The AWS CLI version 2 supports only 64-bit versions of Windows.
 - Download Binary: https://awscli.amazonaws.com/AWSCLIV2.msi
 - Install the downloaded binary (standard windows install)
+- # installed via powershell, windows + x and have to relaunch the command line to get the aws version
+- # use aws --debug, commmand to list all the steps it went through to execute the command which helps in debugging
 ```
 aws --version
 aws-cli/2.0.8 Python/3.7.5 Windows/10 botocore/2.0.0dev12